-- 1. For reasons of serious nature, the Dean of the faculty may allow a student to deregister a course, which he has registered for, upon the student's application. - 2.
-The conditions for allowing such a deregistration of courses may be further defined in the Dean's directive.
+- 1. For reasons of serious nature, the Dean of the faculty may allow a student to deregister a course, which the student has registered for, upon the student's application. - 2.
+The conditions for allowing such a deregistration of courses may be further defined by a faculty policy.